zenzay/esphome-projects/power-meter/pulse_led/readme.md

 Pulse LED
 =========

-A simple Arduinoo sketch to simulate the Pulse LED, found on some Electricity Power Meters.
+A simple Arduino sketch to simulate the Pulse-LED, found on some Electricity Power Meters.

 The parameters are set in the code.
 It can do fixed power consumption or randomized.